muhammadawaisshaikh/nuxt-gsap-scrollSmoother/README.md

-# nuxt-gsap-scrollSmoother
-using GSAP ScrollSmoother in a Nuxt3 App
+# Nuxt 3 with GSAP ScrollSmoother